What can I do about workplace stress

 Finally, bear in mind that if one of your staff members is suffering from work related stress, they may represent the tip of an iceberg.
 Find out whether others are also experiencing stress at work.

 Stress management training

 Stress management training comes in various forms.
 It usually teaches people to cope better with the pressures they may come across.
 Because it focuses on the individual, it tends not to tackle the causes of stress at work.
 In most cases simply providing training will not resolve major or entrenched problems.
 However, it can be useful as part of a 'bigger plan' to tackle work-related stress.
 Stress management training can be organised with your Client Partner or Health, Wellbeing and Safety.

 Employee Assistance Program

 The counselling service provides counsellors to whom individuals can talk privately about their problems.
 The Employee Assistance Program (EAP) can provide or access various services (eg counselling, performance management, financial advice, legal assistance).

 Keep in mind that these services must protect the confidentiality of the individual, so any information they can give you may not help you tackle the causes of stress at work.
 On the other hand, like training, they can be useful as part of a 'bigger plan' to tackle work-related stress.

 Manager coaching, training and other specific assistance

 If you are responsible for managing staff there are a range of programs you can access.
 You can also seek operational and policy advice from your Client Partner.
-You can also discuss coaching assistance or similar arrangements.
+You can get assistance through My Coach for People Leaders.